clemensv/avrotize/README.md

 - `--namespace`: (optional) The namespace to use in the generated C# classes.

 Conversion notes:
-- The tool generates C# classes that represent the Avro schema as data classes.
+- The tool generates C# classes that represent the Avrotize Schema as data classes.
 - Using the `--system-text-json-annotation` or `--newtonsoft-json-annotation` option will add annotations for the respective JSON serialization library to the generated C# classes.
-Because the [`JSON Schema to Avro`](#convert-json-schema-to-avro-schema) conversion generally preserves the JSON Schema structure in the Avro schema, the generated C# classes can be used to serialize and deserialize data that is valid per the input JSON schema.
+Because the [`JSON Schema to Avro`](#convert-json-schema-to-avrotize-schema) conversion generally preserves the JSON Schema structure in the Avrotize Schema, the generated C# classes can be used to serialize and deserialize data that is valid per the input JSON schema.
 - Only the `--system-text-json-annotation` option generates classes that support type unions.
 - The classes are generated into a directory structure that reflects the Avro namespace